 What is the Startup folder?

 The Startup folder is a system folder in Windows 10 containing all the shortcuts of applications that load with Windows 10.
-In other words, the startup folder is a special folder that contains shortcuts of programs or apps that automatically start with Windows 10.
+In other words, the startup folder is a special folder that contains shortcuts to programs or apps that automatically start with Windows 10.
 Whenever you boot your Windows, startup apps will start with Windows.

 To view the startup folder in Windows 10, navigate to the following path:-